Rohit-6/trial/README.md

     </details>

 > [!TIP]
-> <p>Activate your <a href="https://empmonitor.com/user-activity-monitoring/"><b><i>free user activity monitoring trial</b></i></a> to secure comprehensive oversight of your digital workspace.
-Deploy user activity monitoring to audit application engagement, inspect browser history, and maintain a secure, compliant environment for your team.</p>
+> <p><a href="https://empmonitor.com/user-activity-monitoring/"><b><i>Trial user activity monitoring today</b></i></a> to gain real-time insights into your team's digital behavior.
+Leverage keystroke logging, app and web usage tracking, and insider risk analysis to ensure a productive, secure workforce.</p>

 - **Insider Threat Prevention**:
     <p>
     It is the <b>only platform with exclusive solution for Real-Time Insider Threat Detection & Data Protection</b>.
 It is a powerful feature designed to detect security risks and unauthorized activities in real-time, helping businesses prevent data breaches and protect sensitive information.
 By monitoring employee access and behavior, this tool identifies potential threats whether intentional or accidental and enables organizations to take proactive measures to mitigate risks.
 It tracks activities such as file access, application usage, and data transfers, ensuring compliance with security policies and safeguarding valuable assets from internal vulnerabilities.